benswift/benswift.github.io/cv.md

   Brown) charged with creating a digital artifact/resource to commemorate the ANU's 75th anniversary in 2021.

-- From **2015--2019** I was the RSCS Student Experience convenor (UG)---the first ever appointment to this role within RSCS.
+- From **2015--2019** I was the School of Computing's Student Experience convenor (UG)---the first ever appointment to this role.
 In this role I worked on improving the experience of our students, especially those who may fall through the cracks of the other support structures in place within the college.